 The Bible employs a consistent set of metaphors for conversion, and every one of them describes a unilateral divine act upon a passive or incapable recipient.
 Consider the images Scripture actually uses:

-Creation: "For God, who said, 'Let light shine out of darkness,' has shone in our hearts" (2 Cor 4:6).
+Creation: "For God, who said, 'Let light shine out of darkness,' made his light shine in our hearts" (2 Cor 4:6).
 Did the darkness cooperate with creation?

-Heart Transplant: "I will remove the heart of stone from your flesh and give you a heart of flesh" (Ezek 36:26).
+Heart Transplant: "I will remove from you your heart of stone and give you a heart of flesh" (Ezek 36:26).
 The patient does not cooperate in open-heart surgery while unconscious on the table.

 John 3:3-8: "Born again" is passive voice.
 The Spirit's regenerating work is sovereign, mysterious — like the wind you cannot control.
 Regeneration opens blind eyes so faith becomes possible.
 Order matters: new birth first, then faith.